boholder/puntgun/README.md

 [![pypi python version badge](https://img.shields.io/pypi/pyversions/puntgun)](https://pypi.org/project/puntgun/)

 > **Warning**
-> I won't be putting in another weekend on this project until I judge that Twitter's servers continue to function properly 😂
-> The project is still not in a state that I'm happy with (almost there!), so it's always in private.
+> The project is still not in a state that I'm happy with (almost there!),
-> But I think it's better to make it public for now...
->
-> At the moment the tool is working, there are just too few rules available,
+> the tool is working, there are just too few rules available.
-> maybe you can do something with this project in the... last hours? of the Twitter,
-> just add more custom rules fits your need.
-> We don't even know if the service will still work tomorrow.

 You can use this tool to do some boring Twitter account management (such as automatically select and block users from a source like a tweet's likes, your follower...),